muxiche/muxiche.github.io/README.md

-# Homepage
+# HOMEPAGE

-# Biography
+# PERSONAL STATEMENT

-- Born in Sichuan in 2000

-- Studying in Beijing

-- Computer Vision: Biological Imaging

-# Education
+# EDUCATION

-Beijing Institute of Technology, 2022~now
+**MA in Electronic Science and Technology**, Beijing Institute of Technology, Beijing, 2022~now

-Beijing Institute of Technology, 2018~2022
+**BA in Computer Science and Technology**, Beijing Institute of Technology, Beijing, 2018~2022

-# Publications
+# PUBLICATIONS

-None
+Dissertation, unpublished